therealMaPMaKeR/MMDiary/README.md

 Qt for their excellent framework
 OpenSSL for cryptographic functionality
+TMDB for their api that I use to retrieve information about tv shows and movies, such as posters and descriptions.
 My brother H1nj0 for his interest in this personal app of mine.